Camp Kiwanee, Camp Kiwanee Road, Hanson, MA, USA

 Owned By: Town of Hanson

-Historic town-owned campground and function venue with wooded trails on Maquan Pond.
+Historic town-owned campground and function venue with wooded trails.
+Located on Maquan Pond.

 Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
 Their village included most of today’s Pembroke and Hanson.
 The word “Mattakeeset” means “place of many fish.”